Everyday (Logic and Marshmello song): Synopsis

 The scene then shifts back to Logic as a young man at the printer.
 He is caught daydreaming, and walks away from the angry bosses, who reprimand him, until Logic interrupts.
 He indignantly complains that all they "constantly do is berate" him, and have forced him to work on Christmas and his birthday, even though he is the hardest worker at the office.
 He goes on to protest that they would not even let him visit his aunt Keesha when she got her leg amputated.
 He then screams, "Fuck you!" and storms off, while gasping, laughing and clapping is heard from the office workers.
 The male boss yells back, "Fuck your aunt!"
 As Logic gets to the parking lot, the two bosses and the rest of the workers walk to the window and watch him.
-Logic puts his suitcase in his car, and breaks into Marshmello's car next to his.
+Logic puts his suitcase in his car, and breaks into his bosses car next to his.
 He goes to a sign that says "RESERVED FOR DIVISION HEAD" with a sharpie, scribbling out the "DIVISION" and writing the word "dick" above, in capital letters with the "I" drawn out like a penis.
 The workers watching him cheer and clap, as the chorus of "Everyday" plays one more time.
 Logic drives off, and the video ends with the party scene once again.
 Logic's song "44 More" plays while the credits are presented.